Find out about applying for Farming Investment Fund schemes

 • There will be an option for landlords to underwrite grant funding agreements, which would see them take over agreements if the tenant does not complete the project.

-Defra appreciates that some farmers who applied for round 1 may want to amend their application to take advantage of the revised offer.
+Defra understands that some farmers who applied for round 1 may want to amend their application to take advantage of the revised offer.
 The RPA is contacting round 1 applicants with a time-limited opportunity to update their application if they want to include these changes in their project, without having to reapply.

 Defra does not currently plan to make any further changes to the offer for round 3.